 Total Cost of Care is a composite measure of the cost of all covered medical services delivered to an individual or group.
-In the context of Medicare alternative payment models, TCOC typically includes Medicare Part A and Part B expenditures [representing Medicare Part A and Part B expenditures only], and is calculated on a per-beneficiary basis for a specified time period.
+In the context of Medicare Alternative Payment Models, TCOC typically includes Medicare Part A and Part B expenditures [representing Medicare Part A and Part B expenditures only], and is calculated on a per-beneficiary basis for a specified time period.

 This definition will likely evolve as the Committee collects additional information from stakeholders.
-For example, there may be an interest in including additional services in future population-based TCOC models to support patient-centered care, addressing social determinants of health, and incentivizing additional efficiencies.
-The following are examples of additional services that could be included in these models: self-administered drugs / biologics, behavioral health, Long Term Services and Supports (LTSS), Home & Community Based Services (HCBS), and screening and referrals to address social needs.
+For example, there may be an interest in including additional services in future population-based TCOC models to support patient-centered care, addressing social determinants of health (SDOH), and incentivizing additional efficiencies.
+The following are examples of additional services that could be included in these models: self-administered drugs / biologics, behavioral health, long-term services and supports (LTSS), home and community-based services (HCBS), and screening and referrals to address social needs.

 Defining Population-Based TCOC Models.
-Frameworks such as the one developed by the Health Care Payment Learning & Action Network (HCP-LAN, see Exhibit 1 below) provide one approach for distinguishing between population-based TCOC models and other forms of health care payment.
-The HCP-LAN Framework is aligned with the goal of moving payments away from fee-for-service FFS (Category 1) and into population-based payment (Category 4).
+Frameworks such as the one developed by the HCP-LAN (Exhibit 1) provide one approach for distinguishing between population-based TCOC models and other forms of health care payment.
+The HCP-LAN framework is aligned with the goal of moving payments away from fee-for-service (FFS) (Category 1) and into population-based payment (Category 4).7

 Under the HCP-LAN framework, Category 4 includes models that receive population-based payments that reflect the TCOC for comprehensive care for an entire population over a long period of time (e.g., a full year) for a broad population (e.g., all Medicare beneficiaries in a state) or a population with specific conditions.
-For Category 4 models, accountable entities outside of Medicare bear financial risk for care delivered through global budgets or capitated payments where accountable entities have the potential for monetary losses or gains.
+For Category 4 models, accountable entities outside of Medicare bear financial risk for care delivered through global budgets or capitated payments where accountable entities have the potential for monetary losses or gains.8

 Category 3 of the HCP-LAN framework includes episode-based models with payment approaches that incorporate financial risk and are associated with specific interventions.
-Under these models, TCOC may be defined within a relatively short period of time (e.g., 30 days, 60 days, etc.) when a patient is receiving specific clinical services (e.g., following a hospital stay or the period when a patient is undergoing a surgical intervention).
+Under these models, TCOC may be defined within a relatively short period of time (e.g., 30 days, 60 days) when a patient is receiving specific clinical services (e.g., following a hospital stay or the period when a patient is undergoing a surgical intervention).9

-PTAC is using the following working definition of population-based TCOC model.
+PTAC is using the following working definition of population-based TCOC model: